mvac7/mSXdevtools_ByteniZ3R/README.md

 ## History of versions

-This application started as a tool that generated tables of random numbers that I used for the development of the visual effects application veejingSX for MSX computers.
+This application started in the year 2013 as a tool called BytesGen, to generate tables of random numbers.
+I used it for the development of the visual effects application veejingSX for MSX computers.

 Later I would add the option to load binary files and dump them in tables formatted for different programming languages.